antipalindrome/Photoshop-Export-Layers-to-Files-Fast/README.md

 Version History:
 -------------------------------
+<b>05 May 2015</b> by [Skjorn](https://github.com/skjorn)

+* A selected group can be exported as usual (layer by layer) while everything else is left in tact.
+(This way variable content can be exported for complex fixed background and foreground.) _Works only for the first selected group!_ If no layer/group is selected, the topmost one is assumed by Photoshop.
+All parent groups of the selection are made visible.
+Visibility of exported layers is not taken into account; all are exported.

 <b>25 April 2015</b> by [Hanna Walter](https://github.com/hsw107) and [Skjorn](https://github.com/skjorn)

 * Last user settings remembered for versions CS 3 and higher.